solana-foundation/developer-content/content/courses/token-extensions/cpi-guard.md

 invocations, protecting users from implicitly signing for actions they can't see, such as those hidden in programs that aren't the System or Token programs.

-A specific example of this is when the CPI gaurd is enabled, no CPI can approve a delegate over a token account.
+A specific example of this is when the CPI guard is enabled, no CPI can approve a delegate over a token account.
 This is handy, because if a malicious CPI calls `set_delegate` no immediate balance change will be apparent, however the attacker now has transfer and burn authority over the token account.
-CPI gaurd makes this impossible.
+CPI guard makes this impossible.

 Users may choose to enable or disable the CPI Guard extension on their token